GPUOpen-Tools/radeon_developer_panel/docs/source/features.rst

 Experiments in this group generally offer extra safety features that can decrease performance, but can make the application more correct and stable.
 Activating safety features can help expose errors in the code that could potentially cause instability in an application.

+**Disable color texture compression**

+GPUs utilize internal compression formats for textures.
+This should not be confused with general data compression file formats (like ZIP) or algorithms (like Deflate), or with explicit block-compressed texture pixel formats (like BC6, ASTC).
+Internal compression formats are lossless, opaque to developers and are used to improve performance.
+Internal compression formats typically increase, rather than decrease, texture sizes in memory because additional space is needed for metadata, Such compression is typically used on render-target and depth-stencil textures.
+A decision whether a texture should be compressed is made by the driver based on some heuristics with the goal of achieving maximum performance.
+It can be observed in RGP, on the Render/depth targets tab, DCC column.

+Compressed textures may be more sensitive to incorrect data.
+Textures must be correctly initialized with either the ``Clear``, ``Copy`` or ``DiscardResource`` operation so that the compression metadata is valid.
+Not using these operations causes undefined results, as textures can be created in a place where memory may contain garbage data, e.g. created as placed in a larger memory heap where another resource existed before, or aliasing memory with some other resource used in a disjoint period throughout each render frame.
+Overwriting the whole texture using a shader as a render target or UAV doesn’t count as proper initialization.
+In such case, visual artifacts can remain, or it can even lead to a GPU crash.

+This experiment disables compression of textures other than depth-stencil, typically render targets.
+If activating this experiment fixes a bug like a visual artifact visible on the screen, it can indicate incorrect initialization of the texture – missing ``Clear``, ``Copy``, or a missing or incorrect barrier.

 **Disable depth-stencil texture compression**